SeanHank/AtomZero/README.md

-# AtomZero - Zero is the cradle of all possibilities.
+# AtomZero: Zero is the cradle of all possibilities.

 _Be a light, not a judge.
 Be a model, not a critic. — Stephen Covey_